S-IC-T: History

 S-IC-T is strictly a ground-based test article to be used for integrated testing as the "all systems test stage".
 Before S-IC-T, the first integrated test S-IC stage built, Boeing built prototype stages SA-500F and SA-500D.
 These prototypes were used for testing the new S-IC first stage.
 S-IC-T, like all following Saturn V's S-IC rockets used five Rocketdyne F-1 engines.
 The Rocketdyne F-1 engine was first tested in March 1959 and delivered to NASA in October 1963.
 The S-IC-T tests were to verify that the S-IC stage could support the firing of all five Rocketdyne F-1 engines at the same time.
 The testing was also a test of the two large fuel tanks.
 The five Rocketdyne F-1 engines produced 7750000 lbf of thrust, the first burn of the most powerful rocket ever.
 The powerful rockets caused ground shaking and smoke filled the area from the engine flames.
 Thus, B-2 Test Stand earned the nickname the land of the earth shakers.
 Boeing Company was awarded the contract to build S-IC-T on March 6, 1963, from NASA.
 The S-IC-T test stage was built at MSFC, starting in 1963 and complete in 1965, with the intention of static firing the article there.
 On March 1, 1965, the booster test stage was lifted into the newly constructed MSFC Test Stand 4670 ahead of its fully-integrated static fire test campaign.
 Numerous tests from single engine to the very first five-engine static fire tests were performed with the test article while at MSFC.
 S-IC-T was loaded onto the barge Poseidon.
-Barge Poseidon was then floated 1,086.7 miles for six day, arriving at the B-1/B-2 Test Stand in Mississippi.
-The Barge Poseidon trip is 1,086.7 miles miles up the Tennessee River and then down the Mississippi River.
+Poseidon was then floated 1,086.7 miles for six day, arriving at the B-1/B-2 Test Stand in Mississippi.
+The trip is 1,086.7 miles miles up the Tennessee River and then down the Mississippi River.
 The S-IC-T was test fired at a newly built test firing facility, called the B-2 Test Stand (S-IC-T stage), in the west test area.
 B-2 Test Stand is now part of the Stennis Space Center.